Reviewed by David Trinklein

 Do not prune the new branch that has developed from the bud during the first summer.
 If there is danger of it being broken by wind, it would be better to tie it to a stake or devise other means of support than prune it.

-Among the several budding techniques, patch budding and T budding are the most frequently used.
+Among the several budding techniques, patch budding (Figure 6) and T budding are the most frequently used.
 Patch budding is slower and more difficult than T budding, but it is useful on thick-barked trees that can't be T budded.
 In Missouri, patch budding is suitable for walnuts, pecans and their relatives.

-For successful patch budding, both the bark of the understock and the budstick must be slipping easily.
+For successful patch budding, both the bark of the understock and the budstick must slip easily.
 This form of budding is most often done in late summer or early fall, but you can do it in the spring as soon as the bark slips.
 It is best to have the budstick and understock about the same size in diameter, although it is possible to place a patch bud on stocks as large as 4 inches in diameter.

 For a successful patch bud, it is essential that the size of the bud and its attached bark be the same size as the patch cut on the understock.
 For this reason, double-bladed knives or other special tools have been devised to make perfectly parallel horizontal cuts.
 These cuts are usually about an inch apart.